kivy/kivy/doc/sources/gsoc.rst

 * Look at the source code.
 * Read our contribution guidelines.
 * Pick an idea that you think is interesting from the ideas list or come up with your own idea.
 * Do some research **yourself**.
-GSoC is not about us teaching you something and you getting paid for that.
-It is about you trying to achieve agreed upon goals by yourself with our support.
+GSoC is about give and take, not just one sided interaction.
+  It is about you trying to achieve agreed upon goals with our support.
   The main driving force in this should be, obviously, yourself.
 Many students pop up and ask what they should do.
-Well, we don't know because we know neither your interests nor your skills.
+You shoud base that decision on your interests and your skills.
   Show us you're serious about it and take the initiative.
-* Write a draft `proposal <https://wiki.python.org/moin/SummerOfCode/ApplicationTemplate2014>`_ about what you want to do.
+* Write a draft `proposal <https://wiki.python.org/moin/SummerOfCode/ApplicationTemplate2014>`_
+  about what you want to do.
 Include what you understand the current state is (very roughly), what you would like to improve, how, etc.
 * Discuss that proposal with us in a timely manner.
 Get feedback.
 * Be patient!
 Especially on IRC.
 We will try to get to you if we're available.
 If not, send an email and just wait.
 Most questions are already answered in the docs or somewhere else and can be found with some research.
-If your questions don't reflect that you've actually thought through what you're asking, it might not be well received.
+Your questions should reflect that you've actually thought through what you're asking and done some rudimentary research.
+* Most of all don't forget to have fun, interact with the community.
+The comminity is as big a part about opensource as the code.

 What to expect if you are chosen
 --------------------------------